 Farmers throughout the area say the last few years of raids and audits have hurt efforts to expand.
 Finding suitable workers is difficult either through the current visa system or among the local population, who, farmers say, are unwilling to perform the unpleasant tasks necessary to turn a profit.
 In Greeley, local meatpacking plants replaced workers lost to ICE raids with refugees from Somalia.
 Adding to their woes, deadly floods in September have washed out hundreds of acres of farmland.

 Business owners have lobbied Gardner for months to back immigration reform and a number of them participated in a closed-door meeting with his staff over the recess.
 They’re coordinating their efforts with national pro-business reform groups who are hosting similar events around the country.
-And it's not just farmers: Gardner noted to MSNBC that the Dish Network is headquartered in his district, one of many high tech companies, including Google and Facebook, that wants to revamp visa laws to help recruit top talent from abroad.

 “What we try to tell him is 'Look, you're representing a huge swath of rural Colorado and we need this thing to get passed,’” said Chris Kraft, a member of the Council of Dairy Farmers of America and Morgan County farmer, told MSNBC.
 “It's probably the thing that's holding us back right now.”